Overviews - Progress report tour

 Note: filters and groups have been removed

 The end point is unchanged but the start point is now set to 'Year 2' and 'SAT TA' (i.e. the KS1 result of current year 5).
 As you can see, approximately a third of pupils' assessments have dropped since KS1.
-Clicking on the red segment of the Writing bar reveals the pupils whose assessments have, for example, dropped from 'EXS' to 'Working Towards' and from 'GDS' to 'Expected'.
+Clicking on the red segment of the Maths bar reveals the pupils whose assessments have, for example, dropped from 'EXS' to 'Just Below' and from 'GDS' to 'On-track'.

 Selecting more than one year group

 Our final example involves looking at data for all KS2 cohorts.
 The report compares each year group's progress from KS1 to the end of the current year.
 Start by clicking on the Year Group drop-down menu at the top, click Multiple selections, and tick years 3, 4, 5 and 6.
-Note the number of pupils included is shown to the left of each bar chart; our example now includes 225 pupils:
+Note the number of pupils included is shown to the left of each bar chart.

 What is probably more useful is to compare year groups.
 To do this, simply click on Group Pupils and select Year Group.

 The result is a report that compares the progress of each year group, in each subject, between KS1 and the latest assessment.
-For our data, we note that there appears to be a particular issue with Year 6 Reading data, where a higher proportion of pupils have seen their assessments fall since KS1:
+For our data, we note that there appears to be a particular issue with Year 4 Reading data, where a higher proportion of pupils have seen their assessments fall since KS1.

 This final example is a useful report for governors.